Third Contact IPA

 Divine Science was founded by a husband and wife duo named Bob and Domoníc.
 I had the opportunity to interview them at the party, and I’ve already released several segments of that Q + A through Facebook and Patreon.

 Third Contact IPA by Divine Science Brewing

-By the way, I shot a brewer’s beer pour for Third Contact IPA when I interviewed them last month.
+By the way, I shot a brewer’s beer pour for Third Contact IPA when I interviewed them at the anniversary party.
 A brewer’s beer pour is when the brewer themselves pour their beer and discuss their creation on camera.
 The video is available to Best Gluten Free Beers patrons (pint-size and up!).
-There’s also a silent, sped-up version of my pour posted to Instagram and Facebook as usual.
+There’s also a silent, sped-up version of my pour posted to Instagram and YouTube as usual.

 The Third Contact IPA triggers memories of a classic Pacific Northwest IPA.
 It smells bright and citrusy.
 The hops are showcased from the very beginning of the tasting experience, but not in an abrasive way.
 Their intensity grows gradually after the swallow.
 This beer is crisp and dry, very fruity throughout but with an added resigny quality on the back end.

 The carbonation is perfect in my opinion, and lends to the texture of the tasting experience.
 This beer has a medium body with a very pleasant mouthfeel that kind of sets up camp when consumed solo, but isn’t overpowering when enjoyed with food either.